Maassoft/ColorControl/README.md

 ## LG controller

-If you own a recent LG TV (2018 or newer, older might work), you can control your TV through the app (no NVIDIA or AMD graphics card needed).
+If you own a recent LG tv or monitor that uses WebOS as its operating system (2018 or newer, older might work), you can control your tv through the app (no NVIDIA or AMD graphics card needed).
 At startup of the application it will automatically detect your tv's (see below) if they are on the same network as your pc.
 If a tv is powered on, it will show a popup by which you can allow ColorControl to send commands to you tv.
 This will only happen the first time or whenever there's a change in the required permissions.
 A new version of ColorControl might need this.
 It is also possible to add a tv manually by using the "Add" button.
 A name and ip address are required, the MAC address is only necessary for Wake-On-Lan.
 You can configure as well when to automatically power your tv on or off: